oauthstuff/draft-oauth-rar/main.md

    ]
 }
 ```
-Figure: Example for authorization details with an URL as type identifier.
+Figure: Example for authorization details with a URL as type identifier.

 ## Common data fields {#common_data_fields}